timbjames/timbjames.github.com/_posts/2015-07-29-nuget-pack-fails-with-exited-with-code-1.md

     C:\Program Files (x86)\MSBuild\14.0\bin\Microsoft.Common.CurrentVersion.targets(4713,5): error MSB3073: The command "C:\Projects\SolutionFolder\.nuget\nuget.exe pack C:\Projects\SolucationFolder\ProjectFolder\project.csproj -Prop Configuration=Debug" exited with code 1.
     Done executing task "Exec" -- FAILED.
 (TaskId:49)

 This again didnt't really give much information either.
 So we decided to see what would happen if we ran the command straight through a Command Prompt window.
-This then gave us another error:

-`Unable to find 'project.dll'.
+This then gave us another error `Unable to find 'project.dll'.
 Make sure the project has been built`

 WTF!
 The project was being built, and the dll's were in the bin/debug folder!